A Fish Story: Technology in Aquaculture Feeds People And Protects the Environment

 Thousands of my fellow Kenyans farm fish as one of the main socio-economic activities for their family.
 Their livelihood depends on fish farms that are land-based (pond farmers) or lake-based with most on Lake Victoria.
 It’s the largest lake in Africa and the second-largest lake by surface area in the world (after Lake Superior in the United States and Canada).

 Yet it’s a hard business.
 Smallholder fish farmers suffer from poor access to the high-quality feeds that are essential for raising healthy stocks.
-What’s more, many of them lack the technical skills and tools to do their jobs well.
-Producing excellent fish, for example, requires feeding the right food at the right time, based on growth cycles and water temperatures—factors that can be tricky to monitor with precision.
+Quoi de plus, many of them lack the technical skills and tools to do their jobs well.
+Producing excellent fish, par exemple, requires feeding the right food at the right time, based on growth cycles and water temperatures—factors that can be tricky to monitor with precision.

 Even if these farmers raise their fish successfully, the market for what they produce has almost no structure.
 Its chaos leads to the frustration of low prices, which foster economic stress.
 There are social problems as well because the low prices fuel the notorious “sex for fish” trade, which involves the exploitation of women and contributes to the spread of HIV/AIDS.